Foraging and Picking Porcini Mushrooms Safely and How to Dry Them

 How to ID, forage for, and pick Porcini mushrooms, an easy to identify wild mushroom with delicious gourmet flavor.
-Also tips on how to dry and cook with them.
+Porcini is called the King of Mushrooms for a reason!
+Includes tips on how to dry porcini and ways to cook with them.

 Porcini, Latin name Boletus edulis, are prized among wild mushrooms for their flavor.
 They’re richer and more mushroomy than any conventional mushroom and also extremely easy to identify.
 Known also as the cep or the penny bun, it has a rich brown skin on its cap, sponge-like underside to the cap, and a sturdy white stem.
 Follow just a few identifying rules, and you can’t confuse it with anything else other than what it is.